ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 The example below illustrates how a custom filter component can be accessed and methods on it invoked:

-<grid-example title='Filter Component Instance' name='filter-component' type='mixed' options='{ "enterprise": false, "exampleHeight": 445, "includeNgFormsModule" : true }'></grid-example>
+<grid-example title='Filter Component Instance' name='filter-component' type='mixed' options='{ "enterprise": false, "exampleHeight": 445, "includeNgFormsModule": true }'></grid-example>